 ***Additional age restriction can apply with high water.

 Outpost B also offers Private Riverside Cabana Rentals.
 See additional rental information on our Tubing Rates & Packages page.

 If your question is not answered on this page please feel free to Contact Us and we’ll be happy to answer any questions you may have!

 **Before checking in, for your safety and comfort, be sure to read through TUBING SAFETY TIPS section on this page too**

 TUBING OUTPOST A (MAIN) – 2 Years Old +

 Free parking is provided in our 5 acre lot located behind the main entrance and Toobers retail shop.
 Plenty of bus parking is available.
 After parking, gather your wallet and river attire.
 Proceed to the main building, entering through the back door near the restrooms.

 Our Main Outpost building is where you’ll check in, as well as where all changing rooms and restrooms are located.
 Whether booking online or not, it’s best to send one representative for your group to check in.
 Our Front Desk Staff will assist you with signing the liability waiver and paying for your wristbands.
 Wristbands will be given to everyone 6 years and older and must be presented to get your tube and to return in our shuttle.
 Wristbands are not required for children two to five years of age.
 Life jackets, tube rental and shuttle service are all provided with a wristband.

-We use a car locker system, so after you’ve received your wristbands and changed clothes, lock up all belongings that you don’t want lost or wet in your vehicle and then bring your keys to the front desk, where they will be kept while you tube.
-Then you’ll walk behind the outpost, where you’ll grab a lifejacket and a tube, listen to brief instructions from our staff, head through our tunnel to the river and then tube the day away!
+Lockers are available for your use at this location, so after you’ve received your wristbands and changed clothes, lock up all other belongings that you don’t want lost or wet – including your car keys.
+You’ll be directed towards the onsite river entrance, where you’ll grab a lifejacket and a tube, head through our tunnel to the river and then tube the day away!

 RIVER JOURNEY (A): WHAT TO EXPECT